Mehrnoush Soroush

 Christian Borgen

-Christian is a PhD student in the Cuneiform Studies program of the Department of Near Eastern Languages and Civilizations studying the socioeconomic history and geography of ancient Mesopotamia.
-His current research focuses on the analysis of 3rd millennium BCE archives to reconstruct the development of labor organization.
+Christian is a PhD student in the Cuneiform Studies program of the Department of Middle Eastern Studies focusing on the socioeconomic history and geography of ancient Mesopotamia.
+His current research focuses on the analysis of administrative archives to explore the development of hired labor.
 He received his BA in Classical Studies and Philosophy from the University of Minnesota and his MA in Middle Eastern Studies from UChicago’s Center for Middle Eastern Studies.
 Christian has experience with excavation and survey projects in Israel and Iraqi Kurdistan.

 At CAMEL, Christian manages the map collection and database along with facilitating data requests.